Statistical significance of the sterile-neutrino hypothesis in the context of reactor and gallium data: Gallium radioactive-source experiments

 Here, $R_i$ and $\sigma_i$ are the observed ratios and their uncertainties from \cref{tab:gallium}, rescaled according to the adopted cross section, and $P_i$ are the oscillation probabilities, averaged over the detector volumes and weighted by the neutrino-energy lines from the corresponding source.
 The pull parameter $\xi$ describes the correlated uncertainty on the cross section.\footnote{We assume the uncertainties of $\sigma$(Cr) and $\sigma$(Ar) to be fully correlated.
 The combined fit is dominated by BEST, and the impact of the SAGE argon datum is small; therefore this assumption has little impact on the result.} In order to set the uncertainty $\sigma_\xi$ we proceed as follows: for a given cross-section model, we first minimize with respect to $\xi$, adopting the total uncertainty given in \cref{tab:galliumCS}; we then check whether the resulting cross section at the pull minimum is smaller than the ground-state contribution; if this is the case, then we switch to the smaller uncertainty of $\sigma_{\rm g.s.}$, making the pull stiffer.
 In this way, we take into account the asymmetries of cross-section uncertainties.
 An analogous procedure is adopted when generating random values for the pull parameter for the MC studies.

 In \cref{tab:gallium-results}, we report the results of our analysis of gallium data under the sterile-neutrino-oscillation hypothesis adopting different assumptions about the detection cross section.
 We give the value of $\Delta\chi^2_{3\nu}$ as defined in \cref{eq:T} and the corresponding significance in units of Gaussian standard deviations.
 While previous results from GALLEX and SAGE show only a weak hint for sterile-neutrino oscillations, the significance of the BEST result is $>5\sigma$, independent of the assumption on the cross section.
 Note that even the conservative ground-state-only analysis leads to more than $5\sigma$ significance.
 Let us stress that in order to calculate the significances in \cref{tab:gallium-results}, we assume that $\Delta\chi^2_{3\nu}$ is distributed as $\chi^2(2 \text{ dof})$.
 For the combined analysis and the Kostensalo \emph{et al.\ }cross section we have tested this assumption with a high-statistics MC study (\(10^9\) pseudo experiments).
 We find that the \(\Delta\chi^2_{3\nu}\) distribution is more similar to \(\chi^2(1\text{ dof}) \).
+This reduction of the dof is related to the presence of the physical boundary $\sin^22\theta\ge0$, see \emph{e.g.,} ref.~\cite{Elevant:2015ska} for a discussion of this effect .
 The null hypothesis, when evaluated by Monte Carlo, yields

 which is slightly higher than the corresponding value for a $\chi^2$ with 2 dof (\(5.4\sigma\), see \cref{tab:gallium-results}) and more similar to the value for 1 dof, which is \(5.7\sigma\).